 Which port to use

 Apple snuck in a special feature on one Thunderbolt port on every Mac covered by this revival and restoration feature.
-Here’s the rundown, which you can also see in graphical form in the support document for Intel Macs and M1 Macs.
+Here’s the rundown, which you can also see in graphical form in the support document for Intel Macs and M-series Macs.
 In cases of left and right, you have the ports facing you directly so left and right are your left and right.

 Intel Mac mini: Rightmost Thunderbolt port